 Considering their limited access to funding, Growing Businesses do not have the time to lay dormant.
-On one hand, investing in the wrong technology is wasting capital which is already limited, and on the other, it affects sales teams and their performance negatively.
+On the one hand, investing in the wrong technology can waste already limited capital, and on the other, it negatively affects sales teams and their performance.

 Consider this- A Growing Business invests in CRM and experiences growth.
-As the organization gains traction, the CRM starts to lose pace with growing sales requirements.
+As the organization gains traction, the CRM loses pace with growing sales requirements.

-In all likelihood, the Growing Business is facing pushback from sales as they cannot meet targets.
+In such as case, you will undoubtedly face pushback from sales when they cannot meet targets.

 4. Cashflow Problems

 It takes money to make money.
-Growing Business must keep revenue streams always open to ensure continuity and growth.
+Growing Businesses must keep revenue streams always open to ensure continuity and growth.

-A sustained loss in regular revenue generation can force small businesses to acquire debt and in worst cases, declare bankruptcy and shut down businesses.
+A sustained loss in regular revenue generation can force small businesses to acquire debt and, in the worst cases, declare bankruptcy and shut down businesses.

 5. Difficulties in Managing Business Complexity

-Growing Businesses gather data such as for leads, deals, and sales productivity, which over a period of time becomes difficult to manage.
+Growing Businesses gather data such as leads, deals, and sales productivity, which becomes challenging to manage over a while.
 Business management becomes more complex as more decision-makers join in.

-With too much data, salespersons also find it difficult to narrow down changing customer challenges and identify the right messaging.
+With too much data, salespersons also find it difficult to narrow down changing customer challenges and identify the proper messaging.

-Such puzzles also increase the length of sales cycles which can increase the time taken to acquire a lead and to convert them.
-Besides, time-consuming cycles can cause prolonged delays in attempting to connect with other buyers, leading to lost leads.
+Such puzzles also increase the length of sales cycles, increasing the time taken to acquire a lead and convert them.
+Besides, time-consuming processes can cause prolonged delays in connecting with other buyers, leading to lost leads.

 5. Access to Consultants

-Hiring consultants to help with sales strategy can be difficult when you are disadvantaged by the lack of funds and the lack of high brand equity in the market.
+Hiring consultants to help with sales strategy can be difficult when you are disadvantaged by the lack of funds and high brand equity in the market.